Junscuzzy/gatsby-typescript-blog-starter/README.md

 # Gatsby's Typescript starter

-Kick off your project with this default boilerplate.
+Kick off your project with this Typescript boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
 It include support for Typescript in front-side and node-side and uses Eslint & Prettier.

 This starter don't have any source or style supports, it's your choice.